nop33/si/src/content/custom-page/home.md

   - title: Our work
-    description: In practice, we bridge the gap between technical innovation and policy, foster collaboration between researchers and policymakers, and provide input to multilateral processes.
-Our current work is focused on mitigating global risks from AI and promoting its safe development through multilateral governance.
+    description: In practice, we bridge the gap between technical innovation and policy, foster collaboration between researchers and policymakers, and contribute to multilateral governance processes.
+Our current work is focused on mitigating risks from AI and promoting its safe development through multilateral governance.
     link:
       title: More
       url: /our-work/